Neil Armstrong First Man On The Moon

 • The launch was scheduled for September 12, 1966, with Armstrong as a CAPCOM.

-Buzz Aldrin (left), Neil Armstrong, and Mike Collins pose in business suits following a press conference at the Manned Spacecraft Center, Houston.
-10 January 1969.
+Buzz Aldrin (left), Neil Armstrong, and Mike Collins pose in business suits following a press conference at the Manned Spacecraft Center in Houston on January 10, 1969.

 • On December 23, 1968, he was appointed to the post of commander for Apollo 11.